-By now, we all know that the success of this campaign was the result of the large social media population in the Philippines, which at the time counted 27 million Facebook users.
-When the DOT started the campaign, they invited the country’s social media users to come up with their own advertisements via an online tool.
-Within hours, the hashtag #itsmorefuninthephilippines virtually exploded on Twitter and the campaign went viral.
-Facebook was overrun with self-made ads, such as “Casual wear, More Fun in the Philippines”, “Stargazing, More Fun in the Philippines”, and “White Christmas, More Fun in the Philippines”.
+One of the key drivers of the #ItsMoreFunInThePhilippines campaign’s success was the Philippines’ substantial social media presence, boasting 27 million Facebook users at the time.
+The DOT initiated the campaign by inviting social media users in the country to create their advertisements using an online tool.
+Within hours, the hashtag #ItsMoreFunInThePhilippines erupted on Twitter, and the campaign went viral.
+Facebook was inundated with user-generated ads, such as “Casual wear, More Fun in the Philippines,” “Stargazing, More Fun in the Philippines,” and “White Christmas, More Fun in the Philippines.”

-In the meantime, the campaign has evolved and today people still can create their own “It’s more fun in the Philippines” meme via www.itsmorefuninthephilippines.com.
-Anyone who wants to contribute can download the font and logos to create and share their own posts in the #itsmorefuninthephilippines stream.
-This is an excellent strategy for creating engagement and such a tool empowers your ambassadors to actively participate in putting your destination on the map.
+Even today, the #ItsMoreFunInThePhilippines campaign remains dynamic.
+People can still create their “It’s more fun in the Philippines” memes through the official campaign website.
+Anyone interested in contributing can easily access fonts and logos to create and share their own posts under the #ItsMoreFunInThePhilippines banner.
+This strategy continues to foster engagement and empowers destination ambassadors to actively participate in putting the Philippines on the global map.

-Are you inspired by the success of the Philippine DOT?
-As a Destination Marketing Organisation, you can create a similar campaign by following these steps:
+Inspired by the success of the Philippine DOT’s #ItsMoreFunInThePhilippines campaign, your Destination Marketing Organisation can replicate this triumph by following these steps:

 — Australia (@Australia) November 2, 2017